P. Vasu: Early life and education

 He produced about 25 films in Tamil and Telugu and became one of the leading producers in the south.
 He produced with his brother M. C. Sekhar, who was a cinematographer.
 M. C. Sekhar had worked as a cinematographer for more than 150 films.
 Peethambharan died on 21 February 2011 at the age of 89.

 Vasu is an alumnus of Wesley High School, Chennai.
-Vasu is married to Shanthi and has a son, Sakthi Vasu, who is an actor and a daughter, Abhirami Vasudevan.
+Vasu is married to his Uncle's (His uncle Raman who was makeup man for Prem Nazir and M. N. Nambiar) daughter Shanthi and has a son, Sakthi Vasu, who is a former film actor and a daughter, Abhirami Vasudevan.
 His mother is Kamala.
 Vasu's brothers are Vidyasagar and Vimal, and his sisters are Vijaylakshmi, Vasantha and Vanaja.
 He is a Malayali from Nedumbal, a village in Thrissur district, Kerala, but settled in Tamil Nadu.